lrobidou/kbf/cookbook/README.md

 ```
 ## Execute kbf for kbf2.
 ```
-rm results/spaceOf2Kbf.txt  # if any from the previous execution rm results/exe2kbf_*  # same
+rm results/*  # if data left from the previous execution ./build.sh python3 kbf2launcher.py
-./build.sh
-python3 kbf2launcher.py
 ```